The-HoA/the-hoa.github.io/pages/events/event-ycct4/index.md

 📝 To signup fill up [this form](https://forms.gle/Xoupad7QwJqMMyRFA){:target="_blank"}
 🙋🏻 PS.
 The volunteering [registration](/volunteer) is still up but not for long!
 </div>

+If you'd like to spectate instead, feel free to join in!

 <!-- <div style="column-width: 350px; column-gap: 10px; column-fill: balance;">